 In 2014, the Champalimaud Foundation established the Cancer Research Programme on an organismic approach to investigate the biology of cancer and metastasis.
 Understanding how cancer cells initiate, escape the host’s defence mechanisms, grow and metastasise, will depend on more than just understanding the biology of cancer cells.
 It will also depend on understanding how cancer cells interact with various host systems, including the vascular, immune, lymphatic and endocrine systems, and how these interactions change over time as the organism ages.

-Since 2018, the Champalimaud Research leadership team has three members, Zachary Mainen (Co-Director), Celso Matos (Co-Director) and Marta Moita (Deputy Director).
 The team works together to provide the environment and resources that will enable the achievement of CR's vision - to help scientists reach their full creative potential and promote collective achievements beyond those reachable by individual scientists or laboratory groups.